You may wish to see a page with an introduction to this section first.

 View of the Cathedral of San Leo and of the River Marecchia valley from the fortress

 San Leo is situated on a mountain on the eastern side of the River Marecchia valley, which since antiquity housed a track and eventually a road across the Apennines.
-The Romans built a temple to Jupiter Feretrius on the site of the Cathedral of San Leo to celebrate their victory over the Gauls at Clastidium in 222 BC which allowed them to conquer Milan.
+The Romans built a temple to Jupiter Feretrius on the site of the Cathedral of San Leo to celebrate their victory over the Gauls at Clastidium (Casteggio) in 222 BC which allowed them to conquer Milan.
 Feretrius most likely meant He who hits (the enemy) and Consul Marcus Claudius Marcellus, the Roman commander at Clastidium, donated the spolia opima (armour and clothes) of Viridomarus, the leader of the Gauls, to the temple.

 Montefeltro, the name of the mountainous region covered in this section, is believed to derive from Mons (of Jupiter) Feretrius.

 Views of the fortress from the town

 Today San Leo is best known for the imposing fortress which was built at the top of the mountain in the XVth century, but the very tiny town, a handful of buildings, had a great importance from a religious viewpoint because it was the bishopric see of the whole of Montefeltro since the VIIth century.
 Today the diocese includes the territory of the Republic of San Marino and it has three cathedrals (in San Leo, in San Marino and in Pennabilli, in the upper Marecchia valley).